 I’m happy to say I have a bit of Irish blood in me.
 25% to be exact.
 My grandfather was 100% Irish and my middle son’s auburn hair is strong proof that the lineage lives on.

 If you’re anything like me then you can appreciate the massive impact the right kind of word combination can have on one’s psyche.
-When you hear and intuit some particular sayings or quotes it can have an immediate affect on your outlook for the day.
+When you hear and intuit some particular sayings or quotes it can have an immediate effect on your outlook for the day.
 If you can allow personally impactful words to take root in your belief system then you can often use this to create the positive momentum you need to change the course of your life.
 It’s a little more arduous than relying on “the butterfly effect” (small changes that make a huge impact) because in this instance you’re literally willing a change in your future by pushing through your set belief systems.

 No one ever said that consistent success comes easy.
 In order to make a profound change in your life, it’s imperative to make consistent concerted efforts towards your new highly sought after circumstances.